RileyHunter/projects-that-help-me-learn/README.md

 Written in Python 3.6.4

 I have not covered any 'setting up' or infrastructure here, but before you start these you'll need a python interpretter of some description, and to have downloaded/cloned the files from this repository.
-Learning Git will do you a world of good as a proggrammer though, so I suggest at least getting started by `git clone`ing this repo if you can manage it.
+Learning Git will do you a world of good as a programmer though, so I suggest at least getting started by `git clone`ing this repo if you can manage it.

 The very basics of reading Python code are this: